MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M03Lab03_Orders_and_Invoices.md

 9. Select the vertical ellipses button at the end of the command bar and select **Fulfill Order**.

-10. Click **Fulfill**.
+10. Select **Fulfill**.
 The record will become read-only.
 Do not navigate away from this page.

 ### Task 2 – Create Invoice